 The medium wave part of the dial had a separate side on the left hand for German stations and here one can find cities that are no longer in Germany such as Königsberg on 223 m and 291 m (1348 and 1031 kHz).
 Today this is Kaliningrad in Russia.
 The dial also showed Danzig on 230 m (1303 kHz), ”Schles.
 G. W.” (Schlesische Gleichwelle - a single frequency net with stations in Gleiwitz and Reichenbach/Oberlausitz) on 244 m (1231 kHz), and Breslau (315 m - 950 kHz).
 Today these are the cities of Gdansk, Gliwice and Wroclaw in Western Poland, an area which was in Germany until the end of the war.
 At least the radio must have been from before the end of WW2.

 September 1939.
 Today Troppau is called Opava and lies in the Czech Republic.
-Troppau lies in that area which Germany annexed on 30.
+Troppau lies in the Sudetenland which Germany annexed on 30.
 September 1938.
 Finally one can find Memel on 531 m (565 kHz).
 This city is today called Klaipeda and lies in Lithuania.
 It was occupied on 22.
 March 1939 as the last German annexation before the outbreak of the war on 1.
 September 1939.

 Thus the conclusion of this historic search across the dial is that the radio dates from some time between March and September 1939.